HappySeaFox/sail/FAQ.md

 Set the `SAIL_CODECS_PATH` environment variable to a desired location of the prebuilt SAIL codecs.

-On Windows, `sail.dll location` and `SAIL_CODECS_PATH/lib` are the only places where DLL dependencies are searched.
-No standard paths are searched.
+On Windows, `sail.dll location` and `SAIL_CODECS_PATH/lib` are the only places where codecs DLL dependencies are searched.
+No other paths are searched.
+Use WIN32 API `AddDllDirectory` to add your own DLL dependencies search path.
 On other platforms, `SAIL_CODECS_PATH/lib` is added to the DLL search path.

 ## How can I point SAIL to my custom codecs?

 Set the `SAIL_MY_CODECS_PATH` environment variable to a desired location of your custom SAIL codecs.

-On Windows, `sail.dll location` and `SAIL_MY_CODECS_PATH/lib` are the only places where DLL dependencies are searched.
-No standard paths are searched.
+On Windows, `sail.dll location` and `SAIL_MY_CODECS_PATH/lib` are the only places where codecs DLL dependencies are searched.
+No other paths are searched.
+Use WIN32 API `AddDllDirectory` to add your own DLL dependencies search path.
 On other platforms, `SAIL_MY_CODECS_PATH/lib` is added to the DLL search path.

 ## Describe the high-level APIs